kartoza/docker-geoserver/README.md

 The current build uses the base image `tomcat:9.0.89-jdk11-temurin-focal` because of the dependency on `libgdal-java`.
-The tomcat base images > focal will not have the java bindings for the [GDAL plugin](https://osgeo-org.atlassian.net/browse/GEOT-7412?focusedCommentId=84733) hence the container will not support the gdal plugin working is you build using base image > focal.
+The tomcat base images > focal will not have the java bindings for the [GDAL plugin](https://osgeo-org.atlassian.net/browse/GEOT-7412?focusedCommentId=84733) hence the container will not support the gdal plugin working if you build using base image > focal.

 ### Building on Windows